richliao/SketchToFace/README.md

 <tr><td>Test2</td><td><img src='images/Test2-inputs.png'></td><td><img src='images/Test2-outputs.png'></td><td><img src='images/Test2-targets.png'></td></tr>
 </table>

+For those interested in playing with the data, I have uploaded clean data in the data folder.
+AB is the combined dataset and test is the testing dataset.
+You can follow the exact commands as written in the original author's blog.

 #Conclusion and ideas
 The network only works when the input and target images are very aligned.
 I initally were going after other data sources but that project failed miserably.
 The results of this dataset show me what the capacity and limitation are.
 After this, I plan to study further and see if I can come up with better discriminator network.